 Notes on Adding Additional Text to Reminders

-Standard text reminders are limited to to 140 characters.
+Standard text reminders are limited to 140 characters.
 Customizing your text reminders may cause this limit to be exceeded, resulting in multiple text messages toward your monthly limit.

 There is no text limit when adding additional text to email reminders.
 However, the editor for email reminders uses HTML.
-This means that if you would like to have your custom message render on different lines or in multiple paragraphs, you need to use a little bit of code with <br>.
+This means that if you would like to have your custom message rendered on different lines or in multiple paragraphs, you need to use a little bit of code with <br>.
 Otherwise, the message will be delivered in one paragraph.

 Example 1: No use of <br>.

 Example 2: Use of <br> for a new line.